MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 - Decimal precision up to 2 places
 - Characters to be escaped: commas, new line characters, and multi-line characters in all columns

+> [!NOTE]
-Note that this data is sensitive, and you should take every care to upload it only from a secure network location.
+> Note that this data is sensitive, and you should take every care to upload it only from a secure network location.
 Please be aware that we only request partial payment instrument data (BIN and last 4 digits).
 We do not request highly sensitive data such as full payment instrument number or SSN, so ensure that you *do not* include such data in the uploaded files.
 For more information on how data is utilized and protected in Dynamics 365 Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).

 You can preview a sample of your data on the **Ready to upload your file** screen.
 If significant errors are detected with the file format, refer to this example to correct them before uploading the complete files.
 When ready, select **Upload**.